 Less Flexible Storage Space.
 Since upright freezers have up to 15 percent less storage space than chest models, storing larger items can be difficult.
 It may be hard to stash things like large cuts of beef or venison, whole turkeys and other odd-shaped items.

 Stays Frozen Only 1-2 Days Without Power.
 If your power goes out, food will spoil faster when it’s in an upright freezer.
 It will generally stay frozen for one to two days, which may or may not be long enough, depending on where you live.

 Shorter Lifespan.
 Uprights tend to have a shorter lifespan than chest freezers.
 Chest freezers can last up to 20 years while uprights generally last up to 15.
 Hopefully you don’t have any frozen pizzas or gallons of ice cream hanging around that long!

 When it comes to chest freezers, every inch of the freezer is usable storage space.
 (More room for these make-ahead freezer meals!)
 Most chest freezers must be defrosted manually, although some models are frost-free or have an automatic defrost option.
-Check out this highly-rated model from Amazon that comes with sliding storage baskets.

 More Cost Efficient.
 Chest freezers hold temperature well and use the least amount of energy to run.
 That means a lower energy bill for you—nice!
-They also cost less than an upright freezer, selling between $200 and $900.

 Stays Frozen 2-3 Days Without Power.
-Chest freezers can keep food frozen for up three days during a power outage.
+Chest freezers can keep food frozen for up to three days during a power outage.